avemphract/amadeus-spring-airline-management/README.md

 * User registration and login with JWT authentication
 * Role-based authorization with Spring Security
 * Refresh token
-* Search recursive flight for finding transit or direct flight and order this flights by total price
+* Search recursive flight for finding transit or direct flights and order these flights by total price

 ## Technologies
 * Spring Boot 3.0